MCPWorks Platform Guide

 Every namespace gets two MCP endpoints, each serving a different purpose.

-Create Endpoint — {namespace}.create.mcpworks.io/mcp
+Create Endpoint — api.mcpworks.io/mcp/create/{namespace}

 Management operations.
 Use this to: